mongodb/mongo-c-driver/CONTRIBUTING.md

 Set this environment variable to `on` if MongoDB has enabled majority read concern.

-Some tests require Internet access, e.g. to check the error message when failing to open a MongoDB connection to example.com.
-Skip them with:

-* `MONGOC_TEST_OFFLINE`

 All tests should pass before submitting a patch.

 ## Configuring the test runner